sail-sg/LongSpec/README.md

 | [gradientai/Llama-3-8B-Instruct-262k](https://huggingface.co/gradientai/Llama-3-8B-Instruct-262k) | [sail/longspec-Llama-3-8B-Instruct-262k](https://huggingface.co/sail/longspec-Llama-3-8B-Instruct-262k) |
 | [Qwen/QwQ-32B-Preview](https://huggingface.co/Qwen/QwQ-32B-Preview) | [sail/longspec-QwQ-32B-Preview](https://huggingface.co/sail/longspec-QwQ-32B-Preview) |

+## LongSpec Data

+We also provide the data for training LongSpec models.
+You can download from the following link: [sail/longspec-data](https://huggingface.co/datasets/sail/longspec-data).
+The way of using this data can be found in `./longspec/data.py`.

 ## Evaluation

 We provide the whole inference speed test code in the folder `./longspec`.
 For example, you can use the following command line the test the performance of `longspec-Llama-3-8B-Instruct-262k` on the `GovReport` dataset: